How to Identify if Your Workplace Has an Unhealthy Drinking Culture

 Make sure your company events aren’t always centered around alcohol

 Even if employees are welcome to consume alcohol during meetings, events and celebrations, make sure the focus is not alcohol itself.
 This can be as simple as taking the focus away from alcohol and making sure the event is not called a “happy hour” or “drinks”.
 Including mocktails or other food items in the celebration can also make everyone feel included while taking the focus away from alcohol.

 Employees may turn to alcohol as a coping mechanism if they are feeling stressed, anxious or depressed.
 Creating mental health awareness and destigmatizing getting help is the first step to creating a resilient workforce.
 Also reviewing the workplace culture and providing employees with the tools to cope can help with achieving and maintaining a healthy drinking culture.

 Establish ground rules for work from home

 As more companies choose to offer remote work as an option during and after the pandemic lockdowns, companies need to work with HR teams to establish ground rules.
 A policy statement on work from home policies encapsulating alcohol use can discourage employees from drinking at work hours.
-This also includes the need to educate leadership, investing in remote work training as well as open communication with employees to get their buy-in.
+This can be further reinforced by educating leadership, investing in remote work training as well as having an open communication with employees to get their buy-in.

 1 Government of Canada, S. C. (2021, April 21).
 Control and sale of alcoholic beverages, year ending March 31, 2020.
 The Daily - . https://www150.statcan.gc.ca/n1/daily-quotidien/210421/dq210421b-eng.htm.